-1.13 Each section discusses how firms tackle a different type of financial crime.
+- 1.13 Each section discusses how firms tackle a different type of financial crime.
 Sections open with a short passage giving context to what follows.
-We use the word 'must' to indicate a legal obligation under applicable legislation or a regulatory requirement in the Handbook.
+In this Guide, we use - 'must' where provisions are mandatory because they are required by legislation or our rules

-- 1.14 Firms should apply the guidance in a risk-based, proportionate way taking into account such factors as the nature, size and complexity of the firm.
+- 'should' to describe how we would normally expect a firm to meet its financial crime obligations while acknowledging that firms may be able to meet their obligations in other ways, and - 'may' to describe examples of good practice that go beyond basic compliance. - 1.14 Firms should apply the guidance in a risk-based, proportionate way taking into account such factors as the nature, size and complexity of the firm.
 For example: - We say in Box 2.1 (Governance) that senior management should actively engage in a firm's approach to addressing financial crime risk.
 The level of seniority and degree of engagement that is appropriate will differ based on a variety of factors, including the management structure of the firm and the seriousness of the risk. - We ask in Box 3.5 (Ongoing monitoring) how a firm monitors transactions to spot potential money laundering.
 While we expect that a global retail bank that carries out a large number of customer transactions would need to include automated systems in its processes if it is to monitor effectively, a small firm with low transaction volumes could do so manually. - We say in Box 4.1 (General preventing losses from fraud) that it is good practice for firms to engage with relevant cross-industry efforts to combat fraud.
 A national retail bank is likely to have a greater exposure to fraud, and therefore to have more information to contribute to such efforts, than a small local building society, and we would expect this to be reflected in their levels of engagement.